dnanexus/dx_app_builder/tarball_app_builder_trusty/Readme.md

 **This is a low-level app.
 Consider using "dx build --app --remote" instead, which calls this app internally.**

-Builds your app from a .tar.gz File object.
+Builds your app from a .tar.gz File object on an Ubuntu 14.04 environment.

 The App Builder does the following: